Walt Brown (politician): Career as an attorney

 Upon Brown's retirement from the Navy he was hired as an associate professor at the Northwestern School of Law of Lewis and Clark College, teaching from 1970 to 1980.
-From 1975 to 1987 he also served in the Oregon State Senate as Vice Chair of the Judiciary Committee and as Co-Chair of the Legislative Counsel Committee (which drafts all bills for the Legislature).
-From 1989 to 1991, he served as Malheur County Counsel and as Malheur County Deputy District Attorney.
-He volunteers as General Counsel of the Oregon Consumer League from 1987–89 and 1991 to present, and as a volunteer attorney with the Consumer Justice Alliance since 2000.
+From 1975 to 1987 he also served in the Oregon State Senate as vice chair of the Judiciary Committee and as co-chair of the Legislative Counsel Committee (which drafts all bills for the Legislature).
+From 1989 to 1991, he served as Malheur County counsel and as Malheur County deputy district attorney.
+He volunteers as general counsel of the Oregon Consumer League from 1987 to 1989 and 1991 to present, and as a volunteer attorney with the Consumer Justice Alliance since 2000.
 In 2003 Brown received two awards from the Oregon State Bar in the active emeritus member category: one for the most Legal Services to the Poor, another for Total Hours of Pro Bono Services.

 Political career

 Oregon Senate

 Brown served three terms in the Oregon State Senate, elected as a Democrat, from 1974 to 1986.
 He was responsible for passing the world's first ban on ozone-destroying chlorofluorocarbons (CFCs) in 1975, which served as a model for several other governments.
 The ban went into effect in 1977 in Oregon, allowing the Oregon Legislative Assembly to make any needed adjustments (such as to allow CFCs to continue to be used in inhalers for people with asthma).